Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 Predicting the metabolomic profile (i.e., quantified amount of metabolites within a biological sample) from the composition of a microbial community is an active area in microbiome research.
 Experimental measurement of metabolites relies on expensive and complex techniques like Liquid Chromatography-Mass Spectrometry, which have incomplete coverage~\cite{letertre2020combined, alseekh2021mass}.
 In contrast, microbial composition measurements are cheaper, more automated, and have better coverage.
 Therefore, it is desirable to develop computational methods that predict metabolomic profiles based on microbial compositions~\cite{mallick2019predictive,reiman2021mimenet,wang2023predicting}.
 Additionally, such a method could facilitate our understanding of the interplay between microorganisms and their metabolites.

 Various machine-learning methods have been developed to solve this problem.
 For example, MelonnPan uses an elastic net linear regression to model the relative abundance of each metabolite using metagenomic features~\cite{mallick2019predictive}.
 It simply models each metabolite individually, missing the opportunity to use shared information across metabolomic features to boost prediction performance.
+Similar to how word2vec~\cite{Mikolov2013Efficient} estimates word probabilities conditioned on a single particular word, mmvec~\cite{morton2019learning} takes microbial sequence counts and metabolite abundances from various samples as the input and outputs the estimated conditional probabilities of observing a metabolite given the presence of a specific microbe.
+These conditional probabilities generate the entire metabolite abundance profile for a given microbiome sample through a multinomial distribution.
+Note that in the original application of word2vec, the skip-gram technique (i.e., creating word embeddings that focus on predicting surrounding words based on a specific word or target word) was employed to account for the sequential nature of the text.
+For microbiome data, there is no clear sequential nature.
+Therefore, in mmvec, the skip-gram was replaced by multinomial sampling, where a single microbe is randomly sampled from a microbiome sample at each gradient descent step.
 Neural encoder-decoder (NED) leverages the constraints of sparsity and non-negative weights for mapping microbiomes to metabolomes~\cite{le2020deep}.
 The use of non-negative weights in NED imposes a stringent constraint on the model, which simplifies the model complexity but may limit the learning capacity.
 MiMeNet (Microbiome-Metabolome Network) is essentially an MLP that models the community metabolome profile using metagenomic taxonomic or functional features obtained from a microbiome sample~\cite{reiman2021mimenet}.